Sharon Meieran

 Sharon Meieran is an American physician, lawyer, and politician who served as a county commissioner for Multnomah County, Oregon from January 3, 2017 to January 1, 2025, representing district 1.

 Early life and education

 Meieran grew up in the San Francisco Bay Area and graduated from UC Berkeley with degrees in English and Economics.
 She earned her JD at UC Law and MD from UCSF School of Medicine.
-She has two children.

 Career

 Multnomah County Commissioner

 In her first term as commissioner Meieran sponsored a resolution to declare prescription opioids an "ongoing public nuisance" in Multnomah County.
 The resolution passed unanimously on July 27, 2017, granting county attorneys the authority to bring litigation against drug manufacturers.
 On August 4 the county filed lawsuits against dozens of drug companies including Purdue Pharma.

 Meieran was an early advocate of shutdown orders at the onset of the COVID-19 pandemic, calling for restaurants and bars to be closed on March 16, 2020.
 On April 2 Meieran criticized Governor Brown's shutdown order for exempting construction and manufacturing, and called for the appointment of a "coronavirus czar" to oversee the statewide response.

 In October 2020 she proposed absorbing the Portland Police into the Multnomah County Sheriff's Office, citing overlap in their responsibilities as well as the county's existing roles in prosecution, incarceration, and supervised release.

 In an April 28 interview Meieran criticized the Joint Office of Homeless Service's plan to spend the $2.5 billion Metro homeless services bond passed the previous year, calling it vague and lacking urgency.
 She proposed an alternate 6-month plan to identify where temporary homeless shelters could be built.

 In July 2023 Meieran opposed a plan by the county health department to distribute tin foil and straws to fentanyl users, stating "Not all harm reduction is created equal.
 Narcan distribution and syringe exchange have been proven to save lives.
 Distribution of safe smoking kits is done in a number of places, but it’s not clear what harm is prevented, if any."
 The plan was suspended by chair Vega Pederson 3 days after it was first reported.

 In September 2023 Meieran criticized a decision to replace the county's former sobering center, which closed in 2020, with a stabilization center intended for longer-term treatment.
 Unlike the previous center, which accepted drop offs from first responders and was often described as a "drunk tank", the replacement would provide 30–60 days of transitional housing and stabilization treatment for patients leaving other sobering programs.
 Meieran emphasized the need for a new crisis treatment center, saying she frequently sees patients with addiction issues in the emergency room due to the lack of better options.